thomas-roos/aws-greengrass-lite/docs/SETUP.md

 # Setting up Greengrass Lite

-See the [build guide](INSTALL.md) to compile Greengrass Lite.
-If running locally, it is recommended to use the provided container.
+See the [build guide](INSTALL.md) to compile and install Greengrass Lite.
+If running locally for evaluation, you can use the provided container to install in its own environment.

 Greengrass Lite executables will be available under `bin` in the build directory.